codingnninja/render/docs/index.md

 # Features section
 features:
   - icon: ⚡️
-    title: Faster than them
+    title: Better than them
-    details: $render.jsx is faster than all current JavaScript UI frameworks.
+    details: $render.jsx is faster, simpler and more productive than all current JavaScript UI frameworks.
   - icon: ⚡️
     title: Client & server rendering
     details: Render UIs in browsers and servers without a virtual DOM or tagged templates.
   - icon: 🎉
     title: No-build JSX
     details: Pre-render UIs with the speed of light on the server.
+It is magical.
   - icon: 🔥
     title: Adaptable components
     details: Adapt JSX components to your needs with ease.
+It is extendable.
   - icon: 🎀
     title: Works everywhere
     details: It works with any JavaScript runtime - client or server.
+No need to "use client or server".
   - icon: 🎉
     title: Easy integration
     details: It works seamlessly with Ruby, Laravel, Django and others.
+It is universal.
   - icon: 🔥
     title: Native SEO & accessibility
     details: No workaround is needed for basic SEO and accessibility.
 It just works.
   - icon: 🎀
     title: Copy-and-pastable
     details: Copy and paste components and utilities without stress.
+No more stress.

 # Meta property
 head: